 Virgo’s reference to the cultural landscape of a particular literary sub-genre also resonated with me as a self-confessed “afro-geek” who finds the sphere of digital creativity somewhat lacking in cultural diversity.
 This is an industry centred in an urban milieu that simply doesn’t reflect the make up of its populace.
 In the following podcast Jonny Virgo, author of the “interactive novel” City of Conspiracy and creator of the wider transmedia project of the same title, makes reference to this phenomenon in describing his experience of attending various transmedia and ARG (Alternate Reality Game) events in London.
 However, he goes on to describe how through making work out of “the things that I like, the [cultural] elements that I bring to the table […] rather then targeting any specific group” he has been able to create a transmedia project that reaches beyond what he calls a “white urban professional demographic” that hitherto have been the medium’s exclusive participants.
 What’s of equal interest is that, impelled by his position outside of the world of opaque funding structures and venture capital, Jonny Virgo has managed to achieve a sustainable self-financing and potentially profitable model for transmedia by importing much from the entrepreneurial culture of the ‘urban’ music scene.
 His honest and sometimes self-effacing telling of his journey with City of Conspiracy makes for some compelling listening.

-For me documenting the role of people of colour in the emergence and development interactive multimedia is vital.
+For me documenting the role of people of colour in the emergence and development interactive multimedia and digital communications is vital.
 The lack of visibility of Black figures instills in a potential new generation of Black creative talent the idea that, albeit as early adopters, they can or will only ever consume new technology as passive respondents to corporate brand marketing.
 That young people of colour may acquire iPhones in large numbers, but making an app is somehow beyond them.
-This despite important historical milestones such as John Henry Thompson’s invention of the Lingo scripting language (for Macromedia/Adobe Director & Shockwave), which made possible most of the interactive digital art/media of the 90s, and the re-purposing of the digital sound sampler by Black Hip Hop pioneers which (re-)defined the sampler’s primary function in music production.
+This despite important historical milestones such as the invention of email by VA Shiva Ayyadurai at the age of 14 and John Henry Thompson’s invention of the Lingo scripting language (for Macromedia/Adobe Director & Shockwave), which made possible most of the interactive digital art/media of the 90s.
+The digital sound sampler was created to facilitate near realistic recreation of a range of acoustic instruments on an electronic keyboard, but the appropriation of the sampler by Black Hip Hop pioneers such as Mark James (aka 45 King) redefined the sampler’s primary role in music production.
 Then there’s the work of Digital Diaspora including the Digital Slam in 1995 (directed and co-produced by yours truly) - the first ever event to utilise telematic technologies to facilitate real time inter-continental collaboration in live performances.
-Digital Diaspora and its successor Displaced Data took a lead in discourse around virtual identity and the codification of ethnicity and gender; the (digital) reframing of the aesthetics of ethnicity, and the potential consequences of a digital divide between global hemispheres in a knowledge based economy.
-These histories serve as mere examples of important contributions that have so quickly been forgotten or worse, ignored.
-You’ll see no mention of any of this in Digital Revolution, for example, the Barbican’s “most comprehensive presentation of digital creativity ever to be staged in the UK”.
+Digital Diaspora and its off-shoot Displaced Data took a lead in discourse around virtual identity and the codification of ethnicity and gender; the (digital) reframing of the aesthetics of ethnicity, and the potential consequences of a digital divide between global hemispheres in a knowledge based economy.
+These histories serve as mere examples of important contributions that have so quickly been forgotten, or worse, ignored.

 The ongoing engagement with transmedia that I referred to at the beginning of this post includes my involvement with transmedia training organisation Crossover Labs as a mentor on Indigenous Crossover in 2010.
 Early on in the first of two labs a break through was achieved when I pointed out that the group of Indigenous Australian creatives we were mentoring could teach us more about cross-platform creative practice and interactive storytelling from their traditions than we could likely teach them.
 The same goes for African cultural traditions.